Browse services

 Public health department

 Free or discounted immunizations may also be available from your local public health department, especially if you live in an area where flu, COVID-19, or RSV transmission rates tend to be high.
 Contact your public health department for more information about where you can go to get free immunizations.
-Vaccines from public health departments may be no cost to both insured and uninsured area residents.
+Vaccines from public health departments may be at no cost to both insured and uninsured area residents.

 Flu shots and COVID-19 booster clinics are typically sponsored by local health departments and done at public places, like community centers, hospitals, libraries, and convenient parking lots.